4 reasons why CFD trading might be right for you

 Of course, following the rules of diversification also suggests that I do not put all my money in CFDs.
 As the saying goes; never put all your eggs in one basket (or if you do, you better keep a very close eye on that basket!).
 Who knows?
 CFDs might become a great addition to your trading portfolio too!

-Create a CFD trading account with City Index to start trading today!
+Create a MT5 trading account with Phillip Futures to start trading today!